-・Hannya Shingyo (The heart sutra) is praised as follows: “It teaches us about the wisdom of Shingon – the grand core of the wisest bodhisattva.
+Hannya Shingyo, the Heart Sutra, is praised as follows: “It teaches us about the wisdom of Shingon – the grand core of the wisest bodhisattva.
 The entire sutra fits on a single page, reaching a mere 14 lines.
 Despite its simplicity, it gets the main point and has deep meaning.”

-The lotus below the letter represents the physical heart, and also expresses knowledge.
+In this method, you meditate while looking at the Sanskrit letter “A.” The lotus below the letter represents the physical heart, and also expresses knowledge.

 Jukai is a formal and ancient Buddhist ceremony for taking refuge in the Buddha and receiving the Buddhist lay precepts.
-Anyone, regardless of religious beliefs or faith, may receive these precepts, which are guides to living a wholesome and virtuous life.
+Anyone, regardless of religious beliefs or faith, may receive these precepts, which are guidelines to living a wholesome and virtuous life.
 You do not need to be a Buddhist to receive these precepts, and receiving them does not necessarily make you a Buddhist unless you wish it to be so.
 Traditionally, a person with the aspiration to follow the Buddhist path becomes a Buddhist layperson by taking refuge in Buddhism and receiving the precepts in a ceremony such as this.

 It has been taught since ancient times that the merit of formally receiving the Buddhist precepts from a virtuous master is very great indeed, because the precepts are the most fundamental and core practice of a Buddhist.
-In his Last Will, Kobo Daishi Kukai (774-835), the founder of Shingon Buddhism in Japan, wrote,
+In his Last Will, Kobo Daishi Kukai (774-835), the founder of Shingon Buddhism in Japan, wrote:

 Among the Ten Wholesome Precepts, three concern the body, four concern speech, and three mind.
 These ten are the branches, and the one-mind is the root.
 The essence of the one-mind is no different from the Buddha.
 My mind, the minds of all sentient beings, and the mind of the Buddha are three, but there is no difference among them.
 Abiding in this mind is called cultivating the path of the buddhas.

 The precepts are given at Daishi Kyokai in the traditional way during an ancient ceremony conducted by a fully ordained Buddhist master.
-The original form of this ceremony goes back 2.500 years, to the time of the Buddha, and has been preserved in Japan for 1,200 years.
+The original form of this ceremony goes back 2,500 years, to the time of the Buddha, and has been preserved in Japan for 1,200 years.
 It is an experience that anyone interested in Buddhist or Japanese culture will find moving and fascinating.

 For details, inquire using the links below.

-All Koyasan Area
+Entire Koyasan Area

-・KCCN (Offer Guided Tour)
+・KCCN (Guided Tour)

 ・Garan Twilight Wanders

-You can easily take part in the therapeutical experience in Koyasan forests, with their blending of history and nature.
-We hope you enjoy the experience.
+Koyasan was certified in 2007 as a “Forest Therapy Center”.
+You can easily take part in this therapeutic experience in the forests of Koyasan, with their blending of history and nature.

 Koyasan Temple Forest Association